 In order to sell you’ll be looking to keep your home in a certain order, as you never know when potential buyers might be coming for a visit.
 But if your home has been on the market for a while, then you need to start to think about why.
 Are there things that you need to start doing or changes that you can make?
 Here are a couple of ideas for you to think about when you face the question: Is your home not selling?

 When a potential buyer arrives at your home, the first impression is from the outside.
 No matter how nice it is inside, it can leave them with a negative feeling if the outside of the home is a mess.
 So think about repainting on the outside if needed, or neatening up your doorway or driveway in order to avoid your home not selling.

 Front Door and Foyer

 If the door is a little bit chipped, then it is time to deal with it.
 If it needs to be repainted, then repaint it.
 You could add hanging baskets of flowers or have pot plants by the side of the doorway.
 Keep the foyer light and bright and uncluttered.

 Depersonalize the Home

-When someone is looking to buy a house, they want to see what potential the home has.
+Your home not selling can also be due to too much clutter. .When someone is looking to buy a house, they want to see what potential the home has.
 It doesn’t have to be painted in their favorite color for that to happen.
 It just means that they can see the size of the room and could put their own stamp on it.
 Removing clutter makes this much easier.
 So pack away some of your things, and it will make a difference.